Established in 2010 as a consultancy for automation of processes involved in software development, testing and delivery.

 About Danny Staple

-I am the Director of ODM Solutions, and a skilled IT professional.
+Danny is the Director of ODM Solutions, and a skilled IT professional.

-I have been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
+ODM has been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
 This includes system admin, extending with Jelly, and building jobs with it.